SophiaVei/Ethereum-Solidity/README.md

 Notes:
-1) The contract was compiled in Remix
+1) The contract was compiled in Remix - Ethereum IDE
 2) Addresses were created using Ganache - Truffle Suite